 HPE 301 - Principles of Teaching Activity (3)

 Techniques of activity presentation are studied, including the task, problem-solving and guided discovery methods.
 Individual philosophies of teaching are considered.
 Supervised teaching experiences are included.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: HPE 140 and HPE 243; and admission to the Feinstein School of Education and Human Development or consent of department chair.